elastisys/compliantkubernetes-kubespray/README.md

-# Elastisys Compliant Kubernetes Kubespray
+# Elastisys Welkin® Kubespray

 ## On API Stability

-⚠️  Please note that the Elastisys Compliant Kubernetes Kubespray project frequently changes admin-facing API, i.e., configuration, in a backwards-incompatible way.
+⚠️  Please note that the Elastisys Welkin® Kubespray project frequently changes admin-facing API, i.e., configuration, in a backwards-incompatible way.
 Make sure to read the [change log](CHANGELOG.md) and the [migration steps](/migration).
 These migration steps are subject to quality assurance and are used in production environments.
 Hence, if properly executed, they shouldn't cause any downtime.

 The user-facing API changes more rarely, usually as a result of a Kubernetes version upgrade.
-For details, read the [user-facing release notes](https://elastisys.io/compliantkubernetes/release-notes/#compliant-kubernetes-kubespray).
+For details, read the [user-facing release notes](https://elastisys.io/welkin/release-notes/kubespray/).

 ## Content